 We will publish non-sensitive details of successful projects on GrantConnect and business.gov.au.
-We are required to do this by the Commonwealth Grants Rules and Guidelines and the Australian Government Public Data Policy Statement, unless otherwise prohibited by law.
+We are required to do this by the Commonwealth Grants Rules and Guidelines and the Australian Government Public Data Policy Statement4, unless otherwise prohibited by law.
 This information may include:

 - name of your organisation and project partners

 - title of the project

 - description of the project and its aims

 - amount of grant funding awarded

+- total eligible project value

 - start and end dates of the project

-- Australian Business Number

-- business location

-- your organisation's industry sector.